erjiale/flutter-practice/README.md

 # flutter-practice
-After cloning the project, run 'flutter packages get' to download all dependencies
+After cloning the project, run '**flutter packages get**' to download all dependencies